A school teaches in three ways: by what it teaches, by how it teaches and by the kind of place it is

 Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENCo Award, NPQH

-Mrs Rutter-Brown, our SENCo and Inclusion leader is also the job share teacher of children in Dragonflies.
+Mrs Rutter-Brown, our SENCo and Inclusion leader is also the designated lead for safeguarding.

 Lisa has been with us since 2004 when she joined us as out first Reception teacher.
 She has worked for the Local Authority as a leading subject leader for Mathematics, where she supported Mathematics leaders across Cheshire.
 As deputy head, as well as leading and supporting staff at Kingsmead, Mrs Rutter-Brown was seconded to a school facing additional challenges.